BionicReader/AsAboveAsBelow/README.md

 - **Inspiration:** *Deltarune*
 - **Tools:** Godot Engine, Audacity, Aseprite
 - **Assets:** Placeholder and custom assets (to be replaced with CC0 assets).
-- **Audio:** Royalty-free music and SFX from [Freesound.org](https://freesound.org).
+- **Audio:** Royalty-free music and SFX from TBD.

 ---

 ## **Known Issues**
-- Occasional collision glitches in tile destruction.
-- Placeholder art in certain sections due to time constraints.
+- TBD

 ---

 ## **License**
 This project is released under the MIT License.
-See [LICENSE](LICENSE) for details.
+Written and Coded by **Evie Melhuish** for SoloDevelopment winter game jam and CGRA259 2024
 ---

 ## **Contact**